djsutherland/pummeler/README.md

 > Flaxman, Wang, and Smola.
 Who Supported Obama in 2012?
 Ecological Inference through Distribution Regression.
 KDD 2015.
 > ([official](http://dx.doi.org/10.1145/2783258.2783300), [from author](http://sethrf.com/files/ecological.pdf))

-The package currently only supports the 2006-10 5-year estimates, but more will be added.

 ## Usage